Yawning/secp256k1-voi/README.md

 languages, and totally, utterly hopeless in Go.
 - SIMD is used to accelerate the constant time table lookups.
 Building with `purego` disables the use of assembly.
-It is almost, but not quite, not even worth having variable-time variants of the multiplies.
+It is almost, but not quite, not even worth having variable-time variants of the multiplies on amd64 due to the vectorized table lookup.
 - The fiat-crypto ToBytes/FromBytes routines are not used due to our need to handle non-canonical encodings, and the fact that fiat expects and outputs little-endian, while big-endian is customary for this curve.